slither-on-xian/Documentation/How to purchase SSS.md

-# 💱 How to Buy $SSS on Xian via Raydium and SNAKexchange
+# 💱 How to Buy $SSS on Xian via Raydium and SNAKexchange on Desktop

 This guide will walk you through: